mira-kine/lab-11-pokemon-catcher/README.md

 ## HTML Elements
 * make home page with
-    * two images as radio buttons
+    * three images as radio buttons of pokemon - click to capture
-    * button with an id
+    * button with an id-
 * make empty results page

 ## Local Storage Functions